meaningcrisis/meaningcrisis.github.io/index.md

 permalink: /
 ---

-# Focus on writing good documentation
+# It's time for evidence informed teaching

 Although we live in the 21. century, reading a textbook is still the best strategy to understand a challenging subject deeply.
 But what are the odds that a century-old medium is the best we can come up with?